 Fill a blender or food processor with the cilantro and parsley.
 Then add the lime juice, garlic, cumin and cayenne, and salt.
 While the blender is on, add the olive oil slowly.
 Blend until it is well pureed and somewhat smooth.

 Heat your barbecue to medium-high heat.
 Wait for it to get nice and hot.
 So you can't hold your hand over the grill for more than a second.

 Throw your steak on the grill and cook for 4 mins.
 Then turn slightly, a quarter turn, and cook for another 4 mins.
 This will get you beautiful criss-cross char marks on your steak.
 Then turn it over and do the same on the other side.

-Take the steak off the grill and tent (cover) it with foil for at least 5 mins or up to 10 to let it rest and the juices redistribute.
+Take the steak off the grill and tent (cover) it with foil for 10 mins to let it rest and the juices redistribute.